What are Clinical Trials?

 Clinical trials test the safety and effectiveness of new cancer drugs and treatments.
-They help us find better ways to prevent, diagnose, or treat cancer.
-Nearly all cancer treatments used today began with clinical trials.
+They help us find better ways to prevent, diagnose, and treat cancer.
+Nearly all current cancer treatments started in a clinical trial.

-At any given time, Huntsman Cancer Institute has an average of 200 clinical trials open to cancer patients.
-Through clinical trials, we hope to find new ways to improve treatments and the quality of life for people with cancer.
+At any given time, Huntsman Cancer Institute has more than 200 cancer clinical trials open to patients.
+Taking part in clinical trials is voluntary.
+Our goal is to find new cancer treatments and improve the quality of life for people with cancer.

-Researchers design cancer clinical trials to test new ways to:
+Researchers design cancer clinical trials to find new ways to do many things:

 - Treat cancer

 - Manage side effects caused by cancer treatments

 The U.S. Food and Drug Administration (FDA) must approve new treatments before they can be widely used.
 Clinical trials are part of the approval process for new drugs and treatments.
 Learn more about types of cancer clinical trials from the National Cancer Institute.

 Clinical trials are experiments, so they may have benefits and risks.
 Researchers hope to discover benefits for treating cancer or managing symptoms.
 The risks depend on the treatment being studied and the health of the people who participate.

 Clinical trials start with early discovery and ongoing research.
 After approval by the FDA, the research goes through the following phases.

 How to Participate